-While there will likely be future studies also suggesting that the act of running and movement in general is important for the health of our joints, perhaps we need to look at the mechanism of running rather than just the joint and what happens to it.
-This is especially important since a recent study from the New England Journal of Medicine now suggesting that meniscus surgical repair for the knee is no more effective than exercise(4), which perhaps clarifies why so many people who have had this surgery had additional surgeries afterward, since the mechanism of injury was never truly addressed.
+While there will likely be future studies also suggesting that the act of running and movement, in general, is important for the health of our joints, perhaps we need to look at the mechanism of running rather than just the joint and what happens to it.
+This is especially important since a recent study from the New England Journal of Medicine now suggests that meniscus surgical repair for the knee is no more effective than exercise(4), which perhaps clarifies why so many people who have had this surgery had additional surgeries afterward since the mechanism of injury was never truly addressed.

 5 things you can do now to avoid knee pain when running.

 - Test yourself, can you do a squat without falling over.
 If you fall over, you likely need to stabilize your core for the best running experience.
 A torqued core will make it very difficult to stabilize yourself when you run, and the end result will be impact injuries and possibly knee pain.